Iain Greenshields

-Iain MacLeod Greenshields is a Church of Scotland minister, who served as Moderator of the General Assembly from 2022 to 2023.
+Iain MacLeod Greenshields (b.
+8 March 1954) is a Church of Scotland minister, who served as Moderator of the General Assembly from 2022 to 2023.
 He undertook key roles as Moderator for the funeral of Elizabeth II and the Coronation of Charles III.
-He was ordained in 1984, and was latterly (until 2025) the minister of St Margaret's Community Church in Dunfermline, Fife where he had been a minister for 16 years.
-His wife Linda is a teacher of religious, moral and philosophical studies at Levenmouth Academy, Buckhaven.She has taught for 42 years.
+He was ordained in 1984, and was latterly (until 2025) the minister of St Margaret's Community Church in Dunfermline, Fife where he was a minister for 16 years.

 Education and career

+Greenshileds was born on 8 March 1954 as the son of John Greenshields (a Glasgow police officer) and Catherine Greenshields (nee.
+Macleod).
+Greenshields grew up in Glasgow and studied theology at the University of Glasgow.

+He studied at the University of Cambridge in 1985 for a DRS.

+He was licensed by the Presbytery of Glasgow on 1 June 1984.
+He was an assistant at Glasgow Broomhill between 1983 and 1984.

-The son of a Glasgow police officer, Greenshields grew up in Glasgow and studied theology at the University of Glasgow.
-His first parish ordination was in Cranhill.
-In 1993, he moved on to Larkhall, Lanarkshire.
-During this time, he became involved with ministry to offenders, as chaplain of Shotts prison and the Longriggend Young Offenders Institute.
+He was ordained into the charge of Cranhill on 1 May 1985.
+On 2 May 1993, he moved on to Larkhall, Lanarkshire to become minister of St Machan's Church.
+During this time, he became involved with ministry to offenders, as part-time chaplain of Shotts prison and the Longriggend Young Offenders Institute.
+He was also a part-time chaplain to Hairmyres Hospital in East Kilbride.
 He moved to Kensaleyre in 2002, where he remained until 2007.
 It was then that he transferred to St Margaret's Community Church of Dunfermline.
 He retired from this role in 2025.

 In May 2023, he took part in the coronation of Charles III and Camilla, presenting a Bible to the King.